FactomProject/factom-docs/cli/includes/_before we begin.md

 </aside>

 <aside class="warning"><br>
-What your tech savvy mother would say?<br>
+What your tech-savvy mother would say?<br>
 Do not run Factom Federation while connected to an unsafe network, like at a cafe, an airport, public wifi hotspot, etc. The wallet is not encrypted, and hackers could potentially steal your precious Factoids.
 You do not want to feel like Gollum without his ring.
 </aside>